 The Atlas of Design is a product of the North American Cartographic Information Society, and is prepared by a small, but enthusiastic staff of volunteers:

 Daniel Huffman is a freelance cartographic designer and the proud owner of the imaginatively-named domain somethingaboutmaps.com.
 You can find him on Twitter at @pinakographos, or read one of his two blogs.
 He hopes to someday invent the profession “map critic.”

-Sam Matthews is a Visual Data Specialist contractor at Google Maps and the humble co-founder of Situated Laboratories – a start-up focused on designing awesome visual communication strategies and products for clients.
-He currently lives a gritty life in Seattle’s International District after completing a GIS/Cartography Certificate from the University of Wisconsin–Madison.
+Sam Matthews is a Web Developer/Designer at Creative Media Alliance and the humble co-founder of Situated Laboratories.
+He currently lives in the Wallingford neighborhood of Seattle after completing a GIS/Cartography Certificate from the University of Wisconsin–Madison.
 Follow him @vancematthews or see him at mapsam.

 Marty Elmer is a Minneapolis-based information designer, graphic artist, and mapping aficionado.
 His blog, MapHugger, is a cabinet of cartographic curiosities, celebrating the world’s most artful, experimental, and unusual maps.
 You can find him on Twitter at @maphugger.

 We’re lucky to be assisted by a splendid group of volunteers who are helping to get our message out in other languages: Johannes Kröger, Ramon L. Perez David, Veera Helle, Laurent Jégou, Costanza Asnaghi, daan Strebe, Hans van der Maarel, Tomás Setubal, Tiberiu Chelcea, Sarah Bennett, Nadiia Gorash, and Xu Wang-Angsüsser.